The Two-infall Model Revisited: Constraints on Milky Way Bulge Assembly from >30,000 Galactic Chemical Evolution Models and Machine Learning: Introduction

-Works tend to agree that the kinematically and spatially thick disk overlaps significantly with the stars formed early in the galaxy's history, where Type II supernovae had significantly enriched the gas in $\alpha$-elements, but Type Ia supernovae had not yet had sufficient time to add large numbers of iron-peak elements \citep{Tinsley79, Matteucci1986, Matteucci09, Kobayashi2011}.
-These stars are therefore enhanced in $\alpha$-elements and are generally old, although debate is still ongoing about whether these stars started forming almost 14 Gyr ago, shortly after reionization, or there was a delay until about 10 Gyr ago, as well as whether there was a sharp burst of formation, or a more continuous process \citep{Aguirre2018, Xiang2022}.
-Around $\sim 8$--$11$~Gyr ago, the galaxy associated with the Gaia--Enceladus Sausage (GSE) merged with the Milky Way \citep{Myeong2018, Lane2023, Liu2024, Kim2021, Belokurov2018}.
-This system is thought to have been roughly one tenth the mass of the Milky Way at that time, and as such brought in a significant number of stars, now generally moving retrograde through the stellar halo.
+Works tend to agree that the kinematically and spatially thick disk overlaps significantly with the stars formed early in the galaxy's history, where SNe~II had significantly enriched the gas in $\alpha$-elements, but SNe~Ia had not yet had sufficient time to add large numbers of iron-peak elements \citep{Tinsley79, Matteucci1986, Matteucci09, Kobayashi2011}.
+These stars are therefore enhanced in $\alpha$-elements and are generally old, although debate is still ongoing about whether these stars started forming almost 14 Gyr ago, shortly after reionization, or whether there was a delay until about 10 Gyr ago, as well as whether there was a sharp burst of formation or a more continuous process \citep{Aguirre2018, Xiang2022}.
+Around $\sim 8$--$11$~Gyr ago, the galaxy associated with the Gaia--Enceladus Sausage (GSE) merged with the Milky Way \citep{Belokurov2018, Myeong2018, Kim2021, Lane2023, Liu2024}.
+This system is thought to have been roughly one-tenth the mass of the Milky Way at that time, and as such brought in a significant number of stars, now generally moving retrograde through the stellar halo.
 Furthermore, it potentially introduced a large amount of unprocessed gas \citep{Kordopatis2020} that altered the chemistry of stars formed after this time.
 More recently formed stars are generally associated with the physically and kinematically thin disk.
 These stars tend to have iron-rich and $\alpha$-poor compositions, and the combination of chemical and age information has suggested that star formation and chemical enrichment proceeded more rapidly in the inner Galaxy and more slowly in the outer galaxy \citep{Hayden15, Nidever24}.
 There is also strong evidence that significant numbers of stars migrate radially through the galaxy, changing their galactocentric radii and sometimes their height above the plane \citep{Schonrich09, Kubryk15, Sharma21}.
 Today, we see that the Galactic bar, and the interactions between the bar and the disk, funnel stars and gas from the disk into the bulge \citep{Binney91, Bissantz02, Lopez05}.
-While it is challenging to work back in time, and bars in galaxies tend to be transient or short-lived features \citep{Tacchella15, Nelson16}, it is possible or even likely that these significant events in the broader Galaxy may have affected the star formation in the bulge, representing additional peaks in star formation at particular times and durations with particular compositions \citep{Elmegreen99, McWilliam03, Sara}.
+While it is challenging to work back in time, and bars in galaxies tend to be transient or short-lived features \citep{Tacchella15, Nelson16}, constraints on the Milky Way bar's formation epoch are emerging.
+The nuclear stellar disk provides an age tracer for the bar, with \citet{Sanders2024} finding that this structure contains significant populations older than $\sim8$~Gyr, suggesting the bar may have formed before or around the time of the GSE merger.
+These timing constraints provide important context for interpreting the chemical signatures of bar-driven gas flows.
+It is possible or even likely that these significant events in the broader Galaxy may have affected the star formation in the bulge, representing additional peaks in star formation at particular times and durations with particular compositions \citep{Elmegreen99, McWilliam03, Sara}.